thieuan/SM/VOC.md

 <br>15.
 Haptic feedback option; and click sound option.
 Including vibration and volume level settings
 <br>16.
 Option for visual cue when item is clicked.
 A nifty animation will do.
 <br>17.
 Make it obvious if an item is no longer clickable along its arc.
 Dim the disabled section of the screen.
+<br>18.
+Just wish I could drag the dot icon on the top or buttom.
+Or just for it to show up on the home page and not on everything

 <h1>Completed</h1>
 - Fix trigger icon jumpiness when repositioning